-- In 2012, Born Too Soon: The Global Action Report on Preterm Birth, was published by the March of Dimes Foundation, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, and represents almost 50 United Nations agencies, universities, and organizations.
+- In 2012, Born Too Soon: The Global Action Report on Preterm Birth, was published by the March of Dimes, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, and represents almost 50 United Nations agencies, universities, and organizations.
 It contains the first-ever estimates of preterm birth rates by country.

 - In 2012, the March of Dimes set a goal of lowering the national preterm birth to 9.6 percent of all births by 2020.
-This goal can be achieved by a combination of activities: giving all women of childbearing age access to health care coverage, fully implementing proven interventions to reduce the risk of an early birth, such as not smoking during pregnancy, getting preconception and early prenatal care, progesterone treatments for women who are medically eligible, avoiding multiples from fertility treatments, avoiding elective c-sections and inductions before 39 weeks of pregnancy unless medically necessary, and by accelerating investment for new research on causes and prevention of preterm birth.
+This goal can be achieved by a combination of activities: giving all women of childbearing age access to health care coverage, fully implementing proven interventions to reduce the risk of an early birth, such as not smoking during pregnancy, getting preconception and early prenatal care, progesterone treatments for women who are medically eligible, avoiding multiples from fertility treatments, avoiding elective c-sections and inductions before 39 weeks of pregnancy unless medically necessary, and by accelerating investment for new research on causes and prevention of premature birth.

 - In 2012, through Strong Start, a partnership with the U.S. Department of Health and Human Services (HHS) and the American College of Obstetricians and Gynecologists (ACOG), the March of Dimes is promoting its Healthy Babies are Worth the Wait campaign, which urges women and health care providers to avoid scheduling a medically unnecessary delivery before 39 weeks of pregnancy.
 This is because important development of the brain, lungs and other organs occur during the last few weeks of pregnancy.